NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/using-esm.md

 ## Hardhat support for ES modules

-You can write your scripts and tests as both CommonJS and ES modules.
+You can write your tests as both CommonJS and ES modules.
 However, your Hardhat config, and any file imported by it, **must** be CommonJS modules.

 If your package uses ESM by default (that is, you have [`"type": "module"`](https://nodejs.org/api/packages.html#type) in your `package.json`), then your Hardhat config file must be named `hardhat.config.cjs`.